Data-Only-Greater/SNL-Delft3D-CEC-Verify/README.md

 Delft3D is updated, ensure to delete or move this folder, so that new simulations are conducted.

-By default, the study is conducted using one CPU thread.
+By default, the study is conducted using just one CPU thread.
 To reduce simulation time, assuming additional capacity is available, increase the number of utilised threads using the `--threads` optional argument:

 ```
 (snld3d) > python grid_convergence.py fm --threads 8